FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_manageStandardCluster/c_st_Standard_cluster_synchronization.md

 Dynamic and manual cluster synchronization requires the following:

--   The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrator account names must be the same on all servers.
+-   The {{< SecureTransport/componentshortname >}} administrator account names must be the same on all servers.
 -   When certificate authentication is enabled for the administrator accounts, Cluster.DynamicSync.adminName and Cluster.DynamicSync.keyAlias configuration options must be set on all nodes manually.
--   The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation path must be the same on all servers.
+-   The {{< SecureTransport/componentshortname >}} installation path must be the same on all servers.
 -   The `taeh` file must be the same on all servers.
 -   The certificate for encrypting cluster communications specified in the `Cluster.Crypto.Alias` server configuration parameter must be the same on all servers.
 -   The internal CAs on all nodes must be trusted by all other nodes.
 Optionally, you can import the same internal CA on all nodes.
--   All the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> server certificates must be issued by a common CA.
+-   All the {{< SecureTransport/componentshortname >}} server certificates must be issued by a common CA.
 -   Each server must be hosted on a different computer or virtual machine.
 -   All the servers in an active/active cluster must be in the same LAN.
 -   The two servers in an active/passive cluster with cluster mode `passive_legacy` can be in different locations, but they must be in the same low latency network.